Interested in becoming fluent in Spanish using Verbling?

 Verbling as a reliable tool

 It’s possible to learn Spanish from anywhere in the world.
 If you’re committed to it you’ll continue practicing.
-It’s that simple!
 I practice Spanish when in non-Spanish speaking countries.
 Why?
 Because, I understand how important consistency it.
-Hence why using Verbling has quickly become my favourite tool for maintaining fluency.

-Verbling gives me complete engagement.
-Being face-to-face with a teacher is an invaluable experience for me.
-The only time I’ve received such rewarding Spanish lesson, was when I did lessons at school in Guatemala.
-They gave me the same one-on-one dynamic, just offline.
+Verbling gives me complete engagement in becoming fluent in Spanish.
+Being face-to-face with a teacher is an invaluable experience.
+The only time I received such a rewarding Spanish lesson, was at the school in Guatemala.

 The chat window lets you to write things you don’t understand whilst in conversation.
 Allowing you to go back later and revise them.
 I’ve been actively doing this and I’ve already collected over 100 new words, just from the conversation with my teacher.